Caio Collet: Lower formulas

 Racing under the number 23, Collet was the only Brazilian on the French F4 grid in 2018.
-Collet finished the first four races on the podium including his first of seven wins that season.
+Collet finished the first four races on the podium including taking his first of seven wins that season at the Pau Grand Prix.
+Multiple wins followed, and Collet sat 54.5 points in the lead of the standings following Magny Cours.
 Collet had the opportunity to win the championship a round early at Jerez, In the first race Collet took pole and slowly built is advantage over Adam Eteki who qualified second.
-The race finished Collet 1st, Leclerc 2nd and guest driver Ghiretti finished 3rd.
-In the reverse grid race Collet started 10th due to his win the round previously where he climbed through the field to finish 5th between De Pauw and Leclerc.
-A dominant final race which he won confirmed his place as Champion regardless of where his rivals finished that race.
-Collet collected 303.5 points that season along with 11 podiums and 3 pole positions, he finished with 66.5 more than closest championship rival Ugo de Wilde.
-This gained Collet a place in the Renault Young Driver Program.
+The race ended with Collet first, title rival Arthur Leclerc second and guest driver Alessandro Ghiretti finished third.
+In the reverse grid race, Collet started tenth due to his win the round previously where he climbed through the field to finish fifth between Ulysse de Pauw and Leclerc.
+A dominant final race which he won confirmed his place as champion regardless of where his rivals finished that race.
+Collet collected 303.5 points that season along with eleven podiums and three pole positions, he finished with 66.5 more than closest championship rival Ugo de Wilde.

 Formula Renault Eurocup

 2019

 Due to his success in the 2018 French F4 Championship, Collet was given a drive in the 2019 Formula Renault Eurocup championship with R-ace GP alongside Oscar Piastri, Aleksandr Smolyar and Grégoire Saucy.
-Collet finished on the podium for the first time in round three at Monaco where he finished 3rd.
-Collet would go on to finish the season with 5 podiums, the best of which was second place at Spa-Francorchamps, 5th was the eventual finish position of Collet with 207 points which was 113 points behind champion and teammate Piastri.
+Collet finished on the podium for the first time in round three at Monaco where he finished third.
+Collet would go on to finish the season with five podiums, the best of which was second place at Spa-Francorchamps.
+Collet finished fifth in the standings with 207 points which was 113 points behind champion and teammate Oscar Piastri.